 College Search Tips

 Finding the right college fit can feel overwhelming.
-It is essential to have a roadmap, but before you can develop the map, you need to know a few things about where you want to land.
+Having a roadmap is essential, but before developing the map, you need to know a few things about where you want to land.
 The following websites should prove helpful!
-Our list is by no means a complete listing, but ones that TE Central feels are valuable.
+Our list is by no means a complete listing, but the ones that TE Central feels are valuable.

-Tuition Exchange is a member-based scholarship opportunity; it is NOT an employee benefit.
-Each member institution has EXPORT guidelines and IMPORT guidelines
+Tuition Exchange is a member-based scholarship opportunity, NOT an employee benefit.
+Each member institution has EXPORT guidelines and IMPORT guidelines.

 The Free Application for Federal Student Aid - aka FAFSA is the application to complete when seeking federal and state financial aid funding options.
 Federal Student Aid, a part of the U.S. Department of Education, is the largest provider of student financial aid in the nation.
 At the office of Federal Student Aid, our 1,200 employees help make a college education possible for every dedicated mind by providing more than $150 billion in federal grants, loans, and work-study funds each year to more than 15 million students paying for college or career school.
 We are proud to sponsor millions of American minds pursuing their educational dreams.

-Be prepared for college - students, “college prep” is about more than the classes that you take.
-It’s also about developing the skills that will help you succeed in college and life.
-For instance, as you balance studying and having fun, you’ll be practicing time management; and as you save for college, you’ll be learning money management.
-As the checklists suggest these and many other steps you can take, as well as websites you can explore, as you prepare academically and financially for college.
+Be prepared for college - students, “college prep” is about more than the classes you take.
+It’s also about developing the skills to help you succeed in college and life.
+For instance, as you balance studying and having fun, you’ll be practicing time management.
+As you save for college, you’ll learn money management as the checklists suggest these and many other steps you can take, as well as websites you can explore, as you prepare academically and financially for college.

-Cost of school considerations - The cost of college can include a variety of items including some you might not expect.
-By understanding college costs, you can compare schools and explore options more equitably.
+Cost of school considerations - The cost of college can include various items, including some you might not expect.
+Understanding college costs allows you to compare schools and explore options more equitably.

-Tuition Exchange Membership listing – Today Tuition Exchange membership numbers are more than 677 schools strong.
+Tuition Exchange Membership listing – Today, Tuition Exchange membership numbers are more than 690 schools strong.
 There is a school fit for everyone.
 If you or your parent is employed at one of our member schools, visit with the Tuition Exchange Officer soon to find out more.
 Many ask that TE provide all majors for each school on our website.
-That is not possible.
 Instead, turn your search around.
-Discover what schools offer the college major you are most interested in and then check out the TE school listing.
-We firmly believe there is a TE school for every student and every student there is a TE school that fits just right!
+Discover what schools offer the college major you are most interested in, then check out the TE school listing.
+We firmly believe there is a TE school for every student, and for every student, there is a TE school that fits just right!

 Want a simple checklist?